ministryofjustice/money-to-prisoners-cashbook/README.md

 ### Translating

-Update translation files with `cd mtp_cashbook; ../manage.py makemessages --all --keep-pot --no-wrap`.
+Update translation files with `./run.py make_messages` – you need to do this every time any translatable text is updated.

-Pull updates from Transifex with `tx pull`.
-You'll need to update translation files afterwards.
+Pull updates from Transifex with ``./run.py translations --pull``.
+You'll need to update translation files afterwards and manually check that the merges occurred correctly.

-Push latest English to Transifex with `tx push -s`.
-NB: always pull updates before pushing to merge correctly.
+Push latest English to Transifex with ``./run.py translations --push``.
+NB: you should pull updates before pushing to merge correctly.

 ## Deploying